Isrothy/neominimap.nvim/README.md

     ---Overrite the default winopt
     ---@param opt table
-    ---@param winid integer the window id of the parent window, NOT minimap window winopt = function(opt, winid) end,
+    ---@param winid integer the window id of the source window, NOT minimap window winopt = function(opt, winid) end,

     ---Overrite the default bufopt
     ---@param opt table
-    ---@param bufnr integer the buffer id of the parent buffer, NOT minimap buffer bufopt = function(opt, bufnr) end,
+    ---@param bufnr integer the buffer id of the source buffer, NOT minimap buffer bufopt = function(opt, bufnr) end,
 }
 ```